mkirchner/hamt/README.md

 A *hash function* is a function that takes data of arbitrary size and maps it to a fixed-size value.

+If, given a hash, it is practically infeasible to invert that mapping (i.e. determine which hash corresponds to wich input value)

 * what is a hash function?
 * different classes: non-cryptographic and cryptographic secure, just efficient It is a one-way function, that is, a function for which it is practically infeasible to invert or reverse the computation.